-Additionally, if the Bank continues to grow post-Merger, it may need to continue to increase its number of employees.
-The Bank is guided in its human resources decisions by the UAE federal government's recommended policy that companies operating in the UAE recruit UAE nationals representing at least 4 per cent. of their total employees each year.
+Additionally, with the strong growth that the Bank has continued to deliver post-Merger, the Bank may need to continue to increase its number of employees.
+The Bank is guided in its human resource decisions by the UAE federal government's recommended policy that companies operating in the UAE recruit UAE nationals in accordance with the target set by the UAE Central Bank's nationalisation directive.
 The UAE federal government's policy supporting the recruitment of UAE nationals does not set any upper limit at which the policy would no longer be applicable.
 If the Bank is not able to meet or exceed the UAE federal government's minimum threshold for Emirati employees as set out in the UAE federal policy on Emiratisation, promulgated by UAE Cabinet Decree number 3/10/267 of 2015, dated 25 October 2015 (the "Emiratisation Circular"), it may be subject to legal penalties, calculated in accordance with the Emiratisation Circular.
-See "Description of the Bank - Employees - Emiratisation".
+See further "Description of the Bank - Employees - Emiratisation".